Paul Revere (song): Legacy and covers

 Lyrics from the song are referenced and sampled in several rap songs by other artists.
 Cypress Hill did a cover of the song called "Busted in the Hood" on their album Till Death Do Us Part, with the lyrics changed to be about getting arrested for drug-dealing.

 The ending lines were interpolated by Eminem on the song "Bad Guys Always Die" with Dr. Dre from the Wild Wild West soundtrack.
 The song was re-released on the expanded edition of The Slim Shady LP.

 It was covered by Justin Timberlake and Jimmy Fallon on Late Night with Jimmy Fallon as part of their "History of Rap" medley.

 N.W.A liked the song so much that they used to perform it with dirty lyrics early in their career, according to Ice Cube.

+Rick Ross' single "The Boss" sampled the song's percussion.